-The villains on the other hand, often rich land lord, will cause the hero to suffer to maximum with the hero losing his job, his house, his good friends, his lover and even family members.
-And yet, the hero will just walk away bruised, heart broken with a sad song for company.
+The villains on the other hand, often rich landlord, will cause the hero to suffer to the maximum with the hero losing his job, his house, his good friends, his lover and even family members.
+And yet, the hero will just walk away bruised, heartbroken with a sad song for a company.

-That is why you will not see any heroes back from 1950s to 1990s really killing the villain.
-He will of course beat the crap out the villain to a point the villain faints out of pain (the movie then ends there) or repents & turns into a new leaf (and all the bad things happened is forgotten).
+That is why you will not see any heroes back from the 1950s to 1990s really killing the villain.
+He will, of course, beat the crap out the villain to a point the villain faints out of pain (the movie then ends there) or repents & turns into a new leaf (and all the bad things happened is forgotten).

-Sometimes just before hero kills the villain, the police who was no where to be seen from start will suddenly appears to arrest the villain (wonder how they know who to arrest – the guy who whacking the other guy or the guy is almost half dead?).
+Sometimes just before hero kills the villain, the police who was nowhere to be seen from start will suddenly appear to arrest the villain (wonder how they know who to arrest – the guy who whacking the other guy or the guy is almost half dead?).
 On rare occasions, the villains would be saved by the villain’s wife wanting to save their “Thaali” i.e. not wanting their husband to be dead.